Pensioners’ economic wellbeing

 Publications:

 - Andersen 2021.
-Pension adequacy and sustainability – An evaluation of the Finnish pension system Finnish Centre for Pensions 2021 (Julkari, summary in English)
+Pension adequacy and sustainability – An evaluation of the Finnish pension system (Julkari)

 - OECD 2023.
 How does Finland compare?
 (OECD)

-Income difficulties experienced less often in Finland than in other European countries
+Financial difficulties less common among pensioners in Finland than in other European countries

 Publications: